New extra-inning format stirs debate as teams plot strategy

 “As the season went on, I was talking to my coaches and I’d say that I wish you had a rule where if you’re the home team, you had the option of hitting first or pitching first (in extra innings),” Williams said.

-The other side of it is that when a road team doesn’t score, the home team merely has to bunt a runner over to third and hit a sacrifice fly to win the game.
+The other side of it is that when a road team doesn’t score, the home team can win the game without another batter even reaching base safely.

 Some players wonder if all these tactical decisions could defeat the purpose of the format change by lengthening time between pitches.